MalteP/espweather/Readme.md

 Click on the button "Settings" at the top right side.
 The default username is "admin" with password "insecure".

+Hint: If you'd like to use an encrypted configuration WiFi, just uncomment the WIFI_PASS definition in user/config.h before compiling.

 ##### Network settings

 ![Screenshot: Webinterface - Network settings](pictures/webinterface-network-settings.png)